ohio0987654321/NonActivating-Window-Demo/README.md

    - Exponential backoff for retry attempts
    - Window readiness verification before retry attempts

+5. **Screen Recording Bypass**:
+   - Uses window sharing state APIs to prevent windows from appearing in screen recordings
+   - Applies different techniques based on window type and ownership

 ## Troubleshooting

 If the application crashes on launch: